 ·

-Ready to learn more?
+Ready to learn more about the link between alcohol and dementia risk?
 Strap in, and let's journey together into the science behind drinking and dementia, and how to use this information to guide our everyday decisions.

 Our brain is an incredible organ, but excessive drinking can affect it in various ways.
 Alcohol’s impacts on memory are related to a key neurotransmitter called acetylcholine, which our brain uses to communicate.
 Alcohol is notorious for disrupting acetylcholine production: it's like the network towers gradually starting to go down, and our messages get lost or delayed.

-But that's not all.
-Long-term heavy drinking can cause brain shrinkage.
+But that's not all; long-term heavy drinking can cause brain shrinkage.
 Our brain physically becomes smaller, losing volume in white matter.
 This can eventually affect how the brain functions.
+Clearly it can do a lot of damage, but does alcohol cause dementia?
+Let’s find out!

 Let's look at some research.
 Dementia is like a thief, gradually making off with precious memories.
 But did you know that alcohol can act as an accomplice?

-Five million Americans over the age of 65 have some kind of dementia –– and most cases (60-80%) are attributed to Alzheimer’s disease.
+The CDC reports that around 4% of Americans over the age of 65 have some kind of dementia –– and most cases (60-80%) are attributed to Alzheimer’s disease.
+The risk increases with age, rising to 13.1% by age 74.
 Alcohol and Alzheimer's are a dangerous combination, both in that alcohol can increase Alzheimer’s risk and that it can also worsen the disease progression in people who already have it.
 While Alzheimer’s is marked by a gradual loss of memory and changes to the brain, other causes of dementia include Lewy body and vascular dementia.

 Most research indicates that heavy, long-term alcohol use can increase the risk of developing dementia of any form.
 In fact, people who drink more than 14 standard drinks a week have an increased risk of dementia and a higher likelihood of onset at earlier ages.
 Alcohol and dementia risk are unambiguously related — let’s talk about how it works.